“I Did Not Have Wine at that Vineyard”

 The wine?
-Ironically, it’s rumored to be some of the best in the state.
+It is rumored to be some of the best in the state.
 Their own descriptions of them sound wonderful.
 Some other general info brings up some fascinating facts.
-Like that the owner is none other than Jonathan Rothberg – the eccentric DNA sequencing genius who built a Stonehenge replica in Guilford Amazing:
+Like that the owner is none other than Jonathan Rothberg – the eccentric DNA sequencing genius who built a Stonehenge replica in Guilford.
+Awesome.

 Combining his love of nature, his interest in genetics, and his passion to predict, Dr. Rothberg purchased the leading vineyard in Connecticut to push the frontiers of winemaking.
 Originally Incorporated in 1983 by the Chairman and CEO of Tiffany and CO., Dr. Rothberg found in Chamard vineyards a foundation of grace and elegance that would form the basis for even finer wines.

-Their site goes on and on, but it’s a nice site.
-Please see the links below for some more (and weird) links.
-Chamard produces the following wines: Chardonnay, Cabernet Sauvignon, Merlot, Pinot Noir, Cabernet Franc, Gewzertraminer, Meritage, Rose`, and Pinot Blanc.
+Their site goes on and on, but it is a nice website.
+Chamard produces the following wines: Chardonnay, Cabernet Sauvignon, Merlot, Pinot Noir, Cabernet Franc, Gewzertraminer, Meritage, Rose, and Pinot Blanc.
 I’m sure they are all delicious and that their free wine glass is great.

 Both times we visited, there were a LOT of other visitors – speaking volumes about Chamard.
 Our experience was ours alone.
 We looked kind of grubby, we had a cranky toddler, and we were pretty cranky to boot.
-But still… I’m not a big fan of theirs.
-Except they stamped us when I asked.
+But still… our experience should have been better.
+At least they stamped our passports when I asked.
 So when we win the trip to Spain, I’ll send them a postcard.